 Cons: Reducing the death benefit also means that your beneficiary will get less money upon your death than what you initially planned for when you got the policy.
-So although you may need to lower the amount, the catch is if you were to die and your family’s need for financial support is great, the payout from the policy might not be enough to sustain your household for the years when they need the most income replacement.
+Although you may need to lower the amount, the catch is if you were to die and your family’s need for financial support is great, the payout from the policy might not be enough to sustain your household for the years when they need the most income replacement.

 Increasing a Universal Life Policy’s Death Benefit

 Pros: A larger death benefit of course means your beneficiary will get a higher payout upon your death.
 With more money, your family could survive financially for a longer time or pay off larger debts.